 - CTA in popup – if you disable the direct link, you can add a customizable CTA that appears in the popup.
 Example below.

 Spotlight – this one isn’t close because these promotion features are unique to Spotlight.
 I think it’s one of the most unique differences between the plugins.
 The other differences mostly have to do with user-friendliness in the interface, but this is an actual feature difference that can be very useful if you want to use your Instagram feed as a marketing tool.

 Spotlight vs Smash Balloon Pricing

 Both Spotlight and Smash Balloon operate on a freemium model.

 You can find free versions of both at WordPress.org.
 Then, you’ll also find premium versions that unlock more feed options, more layout options, and advanced features such as filtering/moderation and linked posts.

 For the premium versions, you’ll find that the pricing is very similar at first.
-In fact, both plugins start at $49 for use on a single site.

 Here’s Spotlight’s pricing: